awsdocs/amazon-ec2-user-guide/doc_source/security-group-connection-tracking.md

 ## Automatically tracked connections<a name="automatic-tracking"></a>

-All ICMP connections are automatically tracked\.
 Connections made through the following are automatically tracked, even if the security group configuration does not otherwise require tracking\.
 These connections must be tracked to ensure symmetric routing, as there could be multiple valid reply paths\.
 + Egress\-only internet gateways
 + Gateway Load Balancers
 + Global Accelerator accelerators